Conglang/HexoDocker/README.md

 **A Teacher's Day present for my dear Teacher Jin.
 Hope you find it handy and useful.**

-Host machine is Windows and Hexo theme preset to Edinburgh, which is good for my teacher's art gallery.
+Host machine is Windows 10 and Hexo theme preset to "Edinburgh", which is good for my teacher's art gallery.

 ## Usage